 My hands-on work in personal finance and financial planning space began when I started working in Bangalore at a very low salary (~10K in hand) and was always trying to see the best I could make out of it in terms of savings.
 To me, money saved was always money earned.

-So, I looked up on all possible legal ways of reducing income tax to start with and then investments in other avenues.
-It also gave me great boost that all friends used to ask me on how best to save taxes.
-Later, I did the same even when I was outside India by understanding IT laws of that country and ensuring I only paid required taxes.
+So, I looked upon all possible legal ways of reducing income tax to start with and then investments in other avenues.
+It also gave me a great boost that all friends used to ask me on how best to save taxes.
+Later, I did the same even when I was outside India by understanding the IT laws of that country and ensuring I only paid required taxes.

 As my interest grew in financial planning, I started covering all bases including insurance policies, PPF investments.
 Interest in investments led to Stocks, MF, real estate and eventually Portfolio Management Services (PMS).

-For fixed income instruments, I keep some investments in Sukanya Samruddhi, NPS, FD and of course PF.
-Had created cash inflow/outflow projections for next 20 years and my estimated expenses at various stages considering inflation.
+For fixed-income instruments, I keep some investments in Sukanya Samruddhi, NPS, Fixed Deposits and of course PF.
+I had created cash inflow/outflow projections for the next 20 years and my estimated expenses at various stages considering inflation.

-From where I started (10K per month salary with zero bank balance) 15 years back to today with well-over 6 figures take home salary, of course the salary has grown many folds but then expenses have too.
-My net worth has tripled in last 7-8 years (my salary went up by 50% in that time), Stocks/MF/PMS portfolio stands over 1 cr, 2 flats owned.
+From where I started (10K per month salary with zero bank balance) 15 years back to today with well-over 6 figures take-home salary, of course, the salary has grown many folds but then expenses have too.
+My net worth has tripled in the last 7-8 years (my salary went up by 50% in that time), Stocks/MF/PMS portfolio stands over 1 cr, 2 flats owned.

 My Equation with money

-In one sentence, my equation with money is to maximise my potential.
-Be it earning through all legal means or maximising returns on my investments.
+In one sentence, my equation with money is to maximize my potential.
+Be it earning through all legal means or maximizing returns on my investments.
 Money has and will always be important to me just like others.
 Having enough money to me means all needs (and not necessarily all wishes) at different stages are met with ease.